IBM/helm101/tutorial/Lab4/README.md

 # Lab 4.
 I like sharing

-A key aspect of providing an application is a means to be able to share.
-Sharing can be direct counsumption (by users or in CI/CD pipelines) or as dependency for other charts.
+A key aspect of providing an application means sharing with others.
+Sharing can be direct counsumption (by users or in CI/CD pipelines) or as a dependency for other charts.
 If people can't find your app then they can't use it.

-A means of sharing is a chart repository which is a location where packaged charts can be stored and shared.
-As the chart repository only applies to Helm, we will therefore just look at the usage and storage of Helm charts.
+A means of sharing is a chart repository, which is a location where packaged charts can be stored and shared.
+As the chart repository only applies to Helm, we will just look at the usage and storage of Helm charts.

 # Using charts from a public repository

 Helm charts can be available on a remote repository or in a local environment/repository.
 The remote repositories can be public like [Helm Charts](https://github.com/helm/charts) or [IBM Helm Charts](https://github.com/IBM/charts), or hosted repositories like on Google Cloud Storage or GitHub.
 Refer to [Helm Chart Repository Guide](https://github.com/helm/helm/blob/master/docs/chart_repository.md) for more details.

-In this part of the lab we show how to install the `guestbook` chart from the [Helm101 repo](https://ibm.github.io/helm101/).
+In this part of the lab, we show you how to install the `guestbook` chart from the [Helm101 repo](https://ibm.github.io/helm101/).

 1. Check the repositories configured on your system: